Shiven004/FASTAPI_Demo/ukufu-technical-task/README.md

 ### Scenerio 01 - Given a company, the API needs to return all their employees.
 Provide the appropriate solution if the company does not have any employees.

 Run this url in browser: http://127.0.0.1:8000/employees/98?
+(Here 98 represents company_id associated with a company)

 ### Scenerio 02 - Given 2 people, provide their information (Name, Age, Address, phone) and the list of their friends in common who have brown eyes and are still alive.

-Run this url in browser: http://127.0.0.1:8000/people/?name_01=Bonnie%20Bass&name_02=Rosemary%20Hayes
+Run this url in browser: http://127.0.0.1:8000/people/?name_01=Bonnie%20Bass&name_02=Rosemary%20Hayes (Here name_01 and name_02 represent names of two people)

 ### Scenerio 03 - Given 1 people, provide a list of fruits and vegetables they like.
 This endpoint must respect this interface for the output: {"username": "Ahi", "age": "30", "fruits": ["banana", "apple"], "vegetables": ["beetroot", "lettuce"]}.

 Run this url in browser: http://127.0.0.1:8000/food/921?
+(Here 921 represents index id for a person)

 ### Alternatively try Interactive API docs-
 Go to URL: http://127.0.0.1:8000/docs.